sensu/sensu-docs/content/sensu-enterprise/3.1/installation/overview.md

 {{< platformBlock "RHEL/CentOS" >}}
 ### Upgrading from Sensu Core to Sensu Enterprise on RHEL/Centos

-If you are already a Sensu Core user, the following steps will guide you through a manual upgrade to Sensu Enterprise:
+If you're already a Sensu Core user, the following steps will guide you through a manual upgrade to Sensu Enterprise:

 1. Install the `sensu-enterprise` package as described in [Install Sensu Enterprise](/sensu-core/1.4/platforms/sensu-on-rhel-centos/#sensu-enterprise).